tgaillat/RefAnnot/README.md

 apply treetagger with ICE tagset (-> .ttice files) merge-files (creates one "final.annot" file)

+The RefAnnot2vec_v1.pl program is an addon that converts annotated texts into vectors.
+All occurrences of it, this and that is extracted from all annotated texts and; for each one of them, a vector of features is constructed. the result is a vector matrix that can be used in Machine Learning analysis.

 Copygight Thomas Gaillat
 University of Rennes
 University of Sorbonne Paris Cité
+Insight Centre for Data Analytics - National University of Ireland/NUIG Galway